Sydney-Informatics-Hub/xnat-uploader/README.md

 username and password, and the encrypted values are cached in a .netrc file

 The spreadsheet will be updated to indicate the status of each uploaded file.
-A copy of the original spreadsheet is written out at the start of the upload run.

 If the upload is interrupted, it can be restarted by running the same command: files marked as having been uploaded successfully will be skipped.